 The best guidelines to follow are those of the American Association of Food Control Officials (AAFCO).
 High quality dog food that follows generally good, well-researched nutrient balance guidelines will be labeled as “AAFCO Approved Nutritionally Complete and Balanced”, or it will just say “Complete and Balanced”.

 These guidelines dictate the minimum and maximum levels of nutrients, like protein, fats, vitamins, and minerals in dog food.
 By understanding these guidelines, you can more easily determine whether the dog food you’re considering meets the minimum standards for dog nutrition.
-This will help you weed out dog foods that might hurt more than help your dog’s diet.
+This will help you weed out less healthy dog foods.

 The AAFCO only determines whether pet food brands follow its nutrition standards, and it doesn’t recommend food brands or diets for animals.
 There are 4 nutrient categories for dog foods: